Jccunnin68/ElsieBot/docs/ARCHITECTURE.md

     -   **Fast Path (No AI)**: For simple strategies, a pre-generated response is retrieved from the **`ai_emotion`** package and returned immediately.
     -   **Slow Path (AI Needed)**: For complex queries, the **`ai_wisdom`** layer is engaged to fetch context from the database.
 5. The retrieved context is passed to the **`ai_engine`**, which builds a prompt and sends it to the external LLM.
 6. The final response is passed back up the chain and sent out via the API.

-### 4. Supporting functions
-- **`db_populator/wiki_crawler.py`**: An external script used to populate the database from a wiki or other data source.
-This is not part of the live application but is a critical tool for maintaining the bot's knowledge.